• Home

 The Recess Project Change Guide

 Endorsed by Physical and Health Education Canada and reviewed by members from the Canadian Paediatric Society, the Canadian Human Rights Commission, Canadian Public Health Association, Department of Paediatrics at UBC, UNICEF Canada, People For Education, and the Canadian Association of School System Administrators, this guide is the product of a unique research collaboration of school boards, administrators, staff, policymakers, and (most importantly) elementary school students.
-It is a collection of evidence-based lessons learned and was designed from a systems-change to ensure sustainability.
+It is a collection of evidence-based lessons learned and was designed from a systems-change lens to ensure sustainability.

 • Overview: Mental Health, Well-Being, and Recess